eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 =========================

 |eplotjuggler| depends on |efastdds| library, Qt, |plotjuggler|, and certain Debian packages.
-This section describes the instructions for installing |efastdds| dependencies and requirements in a Linux environment from sources.
+This section describes the instructions for installing |eplotjuggler| dependencies and requirements in a Linux environment from sources.
 The following packages will be installed: